gjbex/Best-practices-for-scientific-computing/code_style.md

 | public          | attributes and methods can be accessed from everywhere | variables, types and procedures can be accessed from everywhere |
 | none            | class: private, struct: public                | public |

+Python has no notion of private attributes or methods, they are alwas public.
+However, attributes and methods that are supposed to be private to the class are by convention prefixed with a `_`.
+Note that this is a convention for programmers, the Python runtime will not enforce this.

+In both C++ and Python you can "simulate" Fortran notion of `protected`, i.e., read-only attributes by implementing a getter, but no setter.

 ## Variable initialisation

 The specifications for Fortran, C and C++ do not define the value an uninitialized variable will have.
 So you should always initialise variables explicitly, otherwise your code will have undefined, and potentially non-deterministic behavior.
 When you forget to initialise a variable, the compilers will typically let you get away with it.
 However, most compilers have optional flags that catch expressions involving uninitialised variables.
 We will discuss these and other compiler flags in a later section.

 When initialising or, more generally, assigning a value to a variable that involves constants, your code will be easier to understand when those values indicate the intended type.
 For example, using `1.0` rather than `1` for floating point is more explicit.
 This may also avoid needless conversions.
 This also prevents arithmetic bugs since `1/2` will evaluate to `0` in C, C++ as well as Fortran.
 Perhaps even more subtly, `1.25 + 1/2` will also evaluate to `1.25`, since the division will be computed using integer values, evaluating to `0`, which is subsequently converted to the floating point value `0.0`, and added to `1.25`.

-Specifically for C++, I'd strongly encourage you to use list initialisation, since narrowing conversion would lead to warnings.
+Specifically for C++, I'd strongly encourage you to use universal initialisation, since narrowing conversion would lead to warnings.
 In the code fragment below, the first local variable `n1` will be initialised to `7` without any warnings, while the compiler will generate a warning for the initialisation of `n2`.

 ~~~~c++
 int conversion(double x) {